-Maintain a Balance Between Decentralized Operating Management and Economies of Scale - We manage our businesses on a decentralized basis, with local management accountable for day-to-day operations, profitability and growth of the business, which we believe fosters an entrepreneurial culture across our operations.
-Our localized operating management allows us to capitalize on end user relationships of our businesses and the local and regional market knowledge of the operations' staff.
-In addition, management oversight through centralized information systems, treasury services and human resources enables us to benefit from economies of scale.
+Maintain a Balance Between Decentralized Operating Management and Economies of Scale

+We manage our businesses on a decentralized basis, with local management accountable for day-to-day operations, profitability and organic growth of the business, which we believe fosters an entrepreneurial culture across our operations.
+Our localized operating management allows us to capitalize on end user relationships of our businesses and the local and regional market knowledge.
+In addition, management oversight through centralized information systems, treasury services and human resource programs enable us to benefit from economies of scale.